Welcome sign

 • Promote youth-centred planning: the career explorer should be an active participant, and work towards leading their own transition.

-• Have a champion on the team: a champion is someone who is passionate and enthusiastic, and provides new opportunities and information to support transition planning.
+• Have a champion on the team: a champion is someone who's passionate and enthusiastic, and provides new opportunities and information to support transition planning.

 Before you begin